Your Guide to the World of African Coffee

 These rare and unique-to-Africa fruity notes exist in these beans due to a combination of the right soil and climate, as well as the high altitudes at which they are grown.
 The altitude of African coffee is usually about 1200-2000m (for example, much of Kenya’s coffee is actually grown around Mount Kenya at 1600m plus and coffee from Rwanda tends to be grown at 1600m plus).
 This high altitude is ideal for growing coffee.

 The key varietals of coffee that are typically grown in Africa include the likes Red Bourbon found in Rwanda and Burundi and SL28 and 34 found in Kenya.
 Ethiopian varietals are complex and very diverse with coffee growing wild as a native tree.
+We only source arabica coffee from African but Robusta coffee is grown in many countries including Uganda and Ivory Coast.

 Red Bourbon coffee tree flowers in Rwanda: